uhttred/dj-cloud-task/README.md

 #### QUEUE attribute

 The same as the URL attribute, the QUEUE attribute is optional, and if you don't set it you will need to explicitly pass as a task decorator argument.
-You cannot change the QUEUE of task instance at runtime.
+You can not change the QUEUE of task instance at runtime.

 ```python
 from cloudtask import task